-- Introducing and mapping categories of hazard (preferably by way of a Flood Hazard Overlay). - Restricting buildings/structures/earthworks in the River Corridor and Overflow Paths. - Ensuring all new habitable buildings in Ponding and Residual Overflow have elevated floor levels. - Not allowing any new subdivision in Ponding Areas, or critical infrastructure that doesn't take the hazard into account. - Requiring setbacks from stopbank structures.
+- Introducing and mapping categories of hazard (most suitably by way of a Flood Hazard Overlay). - Restricting buildings/structures/earthworks in the River Corridor and Overflow Paths. - Ensuring all new habitable buildings in Ponding and Residual Overflow have elevated floor levels. • - Not allowing any new subdivision in Ponding Areas, or critical infrastructure that doesn't take the hazard into account. - Requiring setbacks from stopbank structures.

-Until the changes to the WCDP are made, the information and outcomes in this FMP provide Carterton District Council and Masterton District Council with information that can be taken into account in any future planning applications.
+Until the changes to the WCDP are made when the District Plan is reviewed or changed, the information and outcomes in this FMP provide Carterton District Council and Masterton District Council with information that can be taken into account in any future planning applications.
 Furthermore, as an interim measure, the District Plan maps could be updated with the revised flood hazard information, without any need to change the underlying policies or rules.
 The timing of any review or change to the District Plan will be determined by Carterton District Council, Masterton District Council, and South Wairarapa District Council.